Islamic NikkahMuslims to Achieve Spiritual Goals

 - Launch a new product or communicate

 Nikah is a great blessing and worship.
-In Sharia law, Nikah viewed as a contract by both parties agrees to live as husband and wife in accordance with the Quran and the Sunnah of the Prophet Muhammad (Alayhi s-salām).
-Having a relationship outside the bond of Nikah is totally prohibited in Islam and is a major sin and it is Haram.
+In Sharia law, Nikah is viewed as a contract in which both parties agree to live as husband and wife in accordance with the Quran and the Sunnah of the Prophet Muhammad (Alayhi s-salām).
+Having a relationship outside Nikah’s bond is prohibited in Islam and is a major sin and Haram.

 According to Islam, both man and woman have rights over each other when they enter into a contract with the man serving as protector and supporter of the family from his means.
 Ensure you are ready for your Nikah and fully aware of the consequences and responsibilities of Nikah.